Mxmtoon: Influences

 Maia has cited Arctic Monkeys, The Black Keys, Sufjan Stevens and Elliott Smith as her influences.
 She also has credited inspiration from female artists, such as Clairo.

 Personal life

-Maia identifies as "a young bisexual woman of color from a family of immigrants" and currently lives in Brooklyn, New York, where she writes, records, and produces her own music from her home that she shares with her younger brother.
+Maia is a bisexual woman from a family of immigrants and currently lives in Nashville, Tennessee, where she writes, records, and produces her own music from her home that she shares with her younger brother.
 She graduated from high school in 2019.
-In Maia's youth, her parents played R&B and hip-hop, including Salt-N-Pepa and A Tribe Called Quest, which she still listens to "for nostalgia."
+In Maia's youth, her parents played R&B and hip-hop, including Salt-N-Pepa and A Tribe Called Quest, which she still listens to "for nostalgia".

 Maia has been diagnosed with premenstrual dysphoric disorder; in 2021, she partnered with Kotex, a brand that sells menstrual hygiene products, to discuss her experience living with the disorder.